 Also the undead are sort of “frozen in time” so they don’t rot, but yeah they’re most definitely dead and as such their internal organs are not working and they’re braindead, so curing someone from that wouldn’t be possible.
 That’s why creating a vaccine is the first priority.

-And yes, there is always ongoing research going on on the undead, mostly in Nyx because of the superior medical facilities.
-People are still trying to find a cure or a vaccine or any way to slow down the infection or anything at all, or different ways to kill the undead aside from destroying the brain, and crack the mysteries there still exist about the infection.
+And yes, there is now ongoing research on the undead (first time since the infection hit), mostly in Nyx because of the superior medical facilities.
+People are still trying to create a vaccine or any way to slow down the infection or anything at all, or different ways to kill the undead aside from destroying the brain, and crack the mysteries there still exist about the infection.

 However due to the undead nature of the test subjects the researches don’t really need many of them at any one time and they don’t expire easily, so, yeah, most of the time people just shoot the undead they run into.
 Only sentient undead would be invaluable test subjects and likely help the most in creating a vaccine.

 There can be undead that are over 80 years old in the old cities because the bodies don’t rot or age or “die” unless the brain is damaged enough.
 Most undead out in the wilds are younger: military personnel turned on patrol, people from small settlements overrun by a horde, travelers that have been victims of singular attacks, etc.